A newly formed non-profit organisation in Retreat is hoping to give youngsters a second chance at a better future.

 Ibhabhathane, which is Xhosa for butterfly, was started by a group of people who were all too familiar with the concept of change and transformation that is required in their communities when it comes to drugs and gangsterism.

-the process young people go through to become their best self, as the
+The organisation chose the name as an analogy for the process young people go through to become their best self, as the caterpillar does to become a butterfly.

 Shanon Dreyer, PRO for Ibhabhathane, said the organisation was started in July this year by a group of people who hail from Cafda and who know all too well the circumstances the youth face.